Overview

 Policy Alignment and Community Benefits

 Our Transportation Master Plan reinforces this vision by highlighting how shorter trip lengths support walking, biking, and transit.
 Updating zoning to allow neighbourhood nodes also helps modernize parking rules, encourage walking and biking, and reduce reliance on cars.
-Offering services within residential neighbourhoods can also help ease congestion and parking pressue in commercial centres by reducing the number of trips people need to make.
+Offering services within residential neighbourhoods can also help ease congestion and parking pressure in commercial centres by reducing the number of trips people need to make.

 Neighbourhood nodes also advance our Community Climate Action Plan (CCAP) by promoting compact, complete communities that reduce greenhouse gas emissions and create vibrant, people-oriented places.